JumarAlam/final/README.md

 # COSC 516 Final Exam

 **This is an individual take home exam.
-No communication with others are allowed.
+No communication with others is allowed.
 You may use course and Internet resources.**

 **The exam is available from Saturday, December 17th at 8 a.m. until Sunday, December 18th at 8 p.m.
 (36 hours).**